 - When your barbecue reaches around 400 degrees Fahrenheit it is time to start grilling.

 - Place your steak on the side of the barbecue that is off, close the lid, and leave it to slowly cook for 15 to 20 minutes, depending on the thickness and how well you like your steak cooked.
-Personally, I think these steaks benefit from being medium rare plus, which for a steak about 3 inches thick, should take about 18 minutes a side.
+Personally, I think these steaks benefit from being a medium rare plus, which for a steak about 3 inches thick, should take about 18 minutes a side.

 - Flip the steak and cook for the same amount of time as you did the first side.
 This will ensure even cooking throughout the steak.